 Are you thinking of using plain water to remove makeup when wearing eyelash extensions?
 This is a bad choice because you’ll end up rubbing your skin harshly in the process.

 In case you’re wearing eyeliner or mascara, oil-free micellar water will help you remove eye makeup without damaging your lash extensions in the process.
-However care must be taken when wearing eyeliner and mascara with lash extensions.
-Find out how using these links.
+However, care must be taken when wearing eyeliner and mascara with lash extensions.

 All that being said, several studies show that micellar water can clog oil glands in your eyes and can lead to swelling, itching, dryness, or infections.
 That’s why an alternative lash cleanser made for extensions is a must.